tsjansen95/CCD-project/README.md

 # CCD-project
 Continuous Collision Detection in 3-D

+Please read the CCD paper before running the application.
+The file is titled CCDpaper.pdf

 * Note: The simulation is not perfect, and requires some work (specifically in terms of optimization and cable collisions).
 Also the plane only serves as a visual aid, there are no collisions with it.